shubham-sharma25/Namaste-react/lets get hooked/notes.md

--returns an array of 2 elements, i.e., the current value of the state and a updating method whenever a state variable changes, react will re-render the component and update the UI -if you inspect on the app, you will see the exact section of HTML element which is updated
+-returns an array of 2 elements, i.e., the current value of the state and a updating method whenever a state variable changes, react will re-render the component and update the UI -if you inspect on the app, you will see the exact section of HTML element which is updated -a setState call causes the component to re-render

 DOM :